ethereum/ethereum-org-website/src/content/developers/tutorials/submitting-and-verifying-your-smart-contract-to-etherscan/index.md

 By verifying your smart contract on Etherscan, anyone can view your source code and interact with your smart contract.
 Let's get started!

-This guide assumes you already have an [Alchemy account](https://alchemy.com/?a=eth-org-etherscan), access to our [Dashboard](https://dashboard.alchemyapi.io/), have gone through our [Hello World Smart Contract](./hello-world-smart-contract-for-beginners), and also have completed our [Interacting with a Smart Contract](./executing-and-interacting-with-a-smart-contract) tutorial.

 ### Step 1: Generate an API Key on your Etherscan account {#step-1-generate-an-api-key-on-your-etherscan-account}